Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is Remote Work Culture and Why Is It Important?

 Managers should focus on designing a remote company culture where virtual employees feel connected to the larger organization and to other members of their team.
-In these cases, employees and managers may benefit from:
+Employees and managers may benefit from:

 How Does Remote Work Affect Company Culture?

-Building a remote worker culture comes with some inherent challenges.
+Building a culture for your remote workers comes with some inherent challenges.
 These include:

-A range of cultures.
-Since hiring remote workers isn't dependent on a prospective employee's physical location, it may be necessary to better understand the regions where these remote workers are stationed.
-A solid culture recognizes there may be even more differences in backgrounds and experiences among remote workers than already exist in their workplace, and works to foster an environment of cross-cultural awareness, among both employees and managers.
+Since hiring remote workers is less dependent on a prospective employee's physical location, it may be necessary to better understand the regions where these remote workers are stationed.
+A solid culture recognizes there may be even more differences in backgrounds and experiences among remote workers than those that already exist among on-site workers and fosters an environment of cross-cultural awareness among both employees and managers.

-Communications.
-Obviously, when employees aren't working on-site, the element of communication becomes critically important.
-Without high-quality communications in place, misunderstandings can occur that become costly to the organization.
-For these reasons, it's necessary to invest in the right communications tools and to establish effective best practices in this area.
+Obviously, when employees aren't working on-site, communication becomes critically important.
+Without the resources in place to support high-quality communications, misunderstandings can occur that can become costly to the organization.
+For these reasons, it's necessary to invest in the right communication tools and to establish effective best practices in this area.

-Feelings of isolation.
 This may be the biggest challenge employers face when building a remote team culture.
 It's easy for an employee who lives and works far from their company to feel cut off from what's going on within the organization.
 These employees may also feel a lack of connection with fellow remote workers.
-Again, this is where a coherent and focused communications strategy can be the most effective.
+Again, this is where a cohesive and focused communications strategy can be effective.

-Lack of work/life balance.
 In our new "remote worker" era, the lines between work and personal environments can be blurred, leading to possible stress and burnout.
 Like their on-site colleagues, remote employees may feel frustrated or overwhelmed when personal obligations interfere with their work.
-With this in mind, employers should be proactive in helping their employees find a healthy work/life balance, especially when they are working remotely.
+Employers should be proactive in helping their employees find a healthy work/life balance, especially when they are working remotely.

 How To Build a Remote Work Culture and Improve the Employee Experience